Espresso is the pure, concentrated form of coffee. But does packing more coffee flavor into a tiny shot mean you get a bigger dose of caffeine too?

 Why Is Espresso Served In Small Quantities?

-Imagine having an 8oz cup of espresso, you’ll need too much coffee for that and the flavors will be strong enough to give you panic attacks and might also upset your stomach.
+Imagine having an 8oz cup of espresso, you’ll need too many coffee beans for that and the flavors will be strong enough to give you panic attacks and might also upset your stomach.

 When Americans came to Europe after the Second World War they didn’t like the intense shots of Espresso which were typically served in Cafes around Europe.
-So, they started ordering espresso shots with added hot water on top, and this became known as Americano.
+So, they started ordering espresso shots with added hot water on top, and this became known as Americano coffee.

 Final Thoughts